* This is the Professional Version. *

 Drugs such as desmopressin (DDAVP) and imipramine (see Table: Drugs Used for Enuresis in Children*) can decrease nighttime wetting episodes.
 However, results are not sustained in most patients when the treatment is stopped; parents and children should be forewarned of this to help limit disappointment.
 DDAVP is preferable to imipramine because of the rare potential of sudden death with imipramine use.

-It is important to treat any underlying constipation (see Constipation in Children).
+It is important to treat any underlying constipation.
 Information from the voiding diary can help identify children with reduced functional bladder capacity, frequency and urgency of urination, and urinary infrequency, all of whom may present with urinary incontinence.

 General measures may include